JKUATSES/2021-project-hack/Hardware/README.md

     - Be able to compensate for random tape in the track.
 (Random tape will be added - See the provided track)

-    - Follow the provided track.
+    - Follow the provided track.[track.pdf](https://github.com/JKUATSES/2021-project-hack/files/7359907/track.pdf)

 ## Functional spec